 Through the many years of research, CR has been approached with four different techniques.
-This attests to the difficulty of the problem as the techniques used were built on top of each other in a hierarchical way.
+This attests to the difficulty of the problem due to the fact that the techniques used were built on top of each other in a hierarchical way.

-We identify the following approaches deployed to solve CR with chronological order of appearance: Mentrion-Pair models, Mention-Ranking models, Entity-Based models, Latent Structured models.
+We identify the following approaches deployed to solve CR with chronological order of appearance: Mention-Pair models, Mention-Ranking models, Entity-Based models, Latent Structured models.

 Mention-Pair models form the simplest and purest form attempted in CR, examining a pair of mentions at a time, along with the features of each mention, and assigning a binary outcome \citep{soon2001machine, ng2002identifying, denis2007joint}.